IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

     - `AssignedPrivilege` * --> 1 `Privilege` (many-to-one)

     > [!TIP]
     > Associations in the `Domain` Designer have a Source End and Target End.
 To set the multiplicity of relationships we change the `Is Collection` and `Is Nullable` settings of each end.
-For example a _one-to-many_ relationship will be set up that the Target End `Is Collection` is `true` and the Source End `Is Collection` is `false`.
+For example, a _one-to-many_ relationship will be set up that the Target End `Is Collection` is `true` and the Source End `Is Collection` is `false`.
 6. Save your changes.
 7. Notice again the Software Factory Execution kicking in after changes were detected after saving.
 A new C# entity class should be created for each of our entities with their properties for each Attribute and Association.
 8. Click `APPLY CHANGES`.